Many non-native speakers opt to consult with a Speech Pathologist to reduce the impact of a foreign accent.

 Many clients report a contrast between their social participation in their first language(s) against English.
 In this instance we develop social communication strategies with you to activate and enhance your communication participation.

-See more info on Accent Reduction and English Pronunciation Training on our FAQs about Accent Reduction and English Pronunciation Training at Voice Science Page
+See more info on Accent Reduction and English Pronunciation Training on our English Pronunciation Training – FAQs

 Speech Pathologists operate from a clinical evidence-based practice model that considers the physiological, medical and behavioural aspects of speaking.
 Speech pathologists apply extensive scientific knowledge of head and neck anatomy to any treatment of accent.
 They are conversant with the latest research in the neurological controls for speech and behavioural therapy approaches that monitor the acquisition of goals clinically.
 They are also trained in analysing communication : speech sounds, language structuring, body language, social relations.
-Since speech accent is a function controlled by neurological and behavioural components, it is preferable to follow a clinical, therapy based model rather than an educational model (as provided by an ESL instructor).
+Since speech accent is a function controlled by neurological and behavioural components, it is preferable to follow a clinical therapy based model rather than an educational model (as provided by an ESL instructor or linguistics major).

 At Voice Science data is taken scientifically on your progress.
 Speech Pathologists follow intricate hierarchies and research on speech acquisition and communication behaviours.
 We are trained to develop realistic goals that will always be measured to monitor progress.
 A speech pathologist will always know your percentage of accuracy for any target that is in focus.
 This is what guides the process to ensure that change occurs.
 The clinician will measure progress using probes to determine accuracy ratings.
 Scores will be measured and plotted to determine acquisition of the therapy targets.

-At the end of your treatment with Voice Science, you will be provided with data that shows the change achieved as well as recommendations for further improvement.
+At the end of your treatment with Voice Science, you can request a post treatment assessment which will show the change achieved as well as recommendations for further improvement.

 Additionally, speech pathologists are fully skilled in transcription of the International Phonetic Alphabet as well as the muscle movements of the speech apparatus.
 We know the nerves and muscles of speech intricately!